harrydowning/serl/docs/source/user_guide/cli.rst

 ..
 Note::
   If the symbolic link is created in a directory on the path, or specified as such with :code:`<dir>`, then the language can be used as a system-wide command.

-Arguments provided to a linked language will be interpreted as arguemnts of the language rather than the tool.
+Arguments provided to a linked language will be interpreted as arguments of the language rather than the tool.
 Any arguments meant for the tool should come before :code:`--`.
-This means there is an implicit :code:`--` after the langage name if not specified elsewhere.
+This means there is an implicit :code:`--` after the language name if not specified elsewhere.
 The below usage pattern shows how the tool can be used with symbolic links.

 :Usage: